ElMassimo/vite_ruby/README.md

 Visit any page and you should see a printed console output: `Vite ⚡️ Rails`.

 For more [guides] and a full [configuration reference], check the [documentation website][website].

+## Contact ✉️

+Please use [Issues] to report bugs you find, and [Discussions] to make feature requests or get help.

+Don't hesitate to _⭐️ star the project_ if you find it useful!

 ## Special Thanks 🙏